 - Call 2-1-1 – A trained telephone operator will be able to take your information in minutes.

-- Download the paper form for individuals and send it to the Texas Department of Public Safety.
+- Download the paper form for individuals in English or Spanish and send it to the Texas Department of Public Safety.

 How Is The Information Used?